swiftlang/swift/docs/SIL.rst

   sil-instruction ::= 'is_nonnull' sil-operand

   %1 = is_nonnull %0 : $C
-  // %0 must be of reference type $C
+  // %0 must be of reference or function type $C
   // %1 will be of type Builtin.Int1

 Checks whether a reference type value is null, returning 1 if the value is not null, or 0 if it is null.
+If the value is a function type, it checks the function pointer (not the data pointer) for null.

 Checked Conversions
 ~~~~~~~~~~~~~~~~~~~